 UJ Ranked as Best Academic Institution in the Midwest

-University of Jamestown has again been ranked as one of the best academic institutions in the Midwest by both U.S. News and World Report’s “2022 Best Colleges” and The Princeton Review’s “2022 Best Colleges: Region by Region”
+University of Jamestown has again been ranked as one of the best academic institutions in the Midwest by U.S. News and World Report’s “2024 Best Colleges”.

 U.S. News and World Report’s “Best Colleges” is the most recognized and popular of all college rankings.
 The report evaluates colleges and universities annually by assessing criteria such as peer assessment, graduation rate, student/faculty ratios, class size, alumni giving, and student testing scores.
 Categories are Regional Colleges, Regional Universities, National Universities, and National Liberal Arts Colleges.
-University of Jamestown stood out specifically in the categories of “Best Regional Colleges,” “Best Value Schools,” and “Top Performers on Social Mobility.”
+University of Jamestown stood out specifically in the categories of “Best Regional Universities,” “Best Undergraduate Engineering Programs,” and “Top Performers on Social Mobility.”

 Dr. Peterson expanded on how the University of Jamestown’s mission differentiates it from other universities, saying, “The University is committed to its mission of blending liberal arts with professional programs in an environment where Christian faith and co-curricular learning are central to the development of a holistic graduate.
 Being recognized nationally for the successes of our students is an added blessing to our work.”